turingschool/front-end-curriculum/projects/capstone.md

 * Select 1 or 2 of your favorite ideas
 * Practice a pitch to sell your ideas to the class

+Summarize and post your ideas of what kind of applications you could build off of your BYOB (or a new backend you'd like to build).
+For *each idea* create an issue on the [Turing Mastery Project repo](https://github.com/turingschool/mastery_project).
+Summarize the idea in the following format:

+Issue Name: (Name of the Project)
+Issue Description:
+* Problem it solves
+* How it solves it
+* Technical challenges

+If a proposal similar to yours is already in the list of issues, please add to that issue with your refinements.
+We'll rename the issue to the name you choose, but this will help us limit the number of duplicate ideas.

 ### Part 4: Pitch (30 minutes)

-We'll get back together as a class and each person will pitch their project ideas.
+Each person will pitch their project ideas to the class.
 Spend less than two minutes on each pitch.

 ### Part 5: Voting

-Everyone will write down their top 5 choices of a project to work on.
+On a sheet of paper, everyone write down your top-5 projects you would like to work on.
 Rank them in order of what you'd most like to work on.
 Instructors will create teams based on these rankings.

 ### Part 6: Teaming

 We will team up by interest in projects.
-Teams will be between 2 - 4 people.
+Teams will be between 2-3 people.

 ### Part 7: Pick Your API (15 minutes)
 With the project and team established, get together with your group to decide whose API you will be utilizing, or if you'll be building a new one.
 Feel free to use more than one if it makes sense.